Winner of the 2021 William H. Welch Medal from the American Association for the History of Medicine.

-This book argue that the emergence in the seventeenth century of a category of goods known as “drugs” – and the explosive growth in popularity of those goods not just in Europe, but throughout the world – was not simply a symptom of the expansion of European trading companies, colonies, and scientific networks.
-It was constitutive of them.
-From the sickly sweet tobacco that helped finance the Atlantic slave trade to the intoxicating hashish that an East Indies merchants sold to the natural philosopher Robert Hooke in one of the earliest European coffeehouses, drugs have been entangled with both science and empire from the very beginning.
+From the sickly sweet tobacco that helped finance the African slave trade to the intoxicating hashish that East Indies merchants sold to the natural philosopher Robert Hooke in one of the earliest European coffeehouses, drugs have been entangled with both science and empire from the very beginning.

-The figures central to the first part of the book are Lusophone soldiers, missionaries, merchants and slaves.
-The second part builds upon the legacy of the Anglo-Portuguese alliance of 1662, arguing that the drive to amass drug-related knowledge and materials during the Enlightenment forged new links between British natural philosophers and go-betweens in the Iberian world.
-The resulting source base allows for an expansive but thematically focused reading of drugs in the early modern world, drawing upon everything from Portuguese Inquisition interrogations of African healers to manuals of alchemical medicine, and from the letters of natural philosophers to paintings of African and indigenous American drug-harvesters in missionary’s reports and the margins of maps.
+The figures central to the first half of the book are soldiers, missionaries, merchants and slaves in the Portuguese colonial empire.
+The second part builds upon the legacy of the Anglo-Portuguese alliance of 1662, arguing that the drive to amass drug-related knowledge and materials during the Enlightenment forged new links between British natural philosophers and the Iberian empires.